This visa was previously repealed and closed from 2 June 2014 until 25 September 2014. Applications are now accepted for this visa.

 There is high demand for family migration visas and only a limited number of places.
 We process applications in the order in which they are lodged.

-Carer visa applications are subject to Capping and queuing arrangements.
+Carer visa applications are subject to Capping and queuing arrangements and in accordance with any relevant Ministerial Directions.
 This means your application is considered in two stages:

 - Your application is assessed against the core requirements for this visa.
 It is then either placed in the queue to wait for a visa place to become available, or it is refused.
 If it is placed in a queue, we will tell you what your 'queue date' is.
 In the interests of fairness and equity, we are not able to move your application ahead of others in the queue even if there are compelling and compassionate circumstances.